Cross-Document Cross-Lingual NLI via RST-Enhanced Graph Fusion and Interpretability Prediction: Related Work

+Leveraging graph structures for semantic reasoning has emerged as a powerful paradigm.
+Discourse-aware graph networks model logical relationships within text for tasks like logical reasoning~\cite{hou2022discourse, galitsky2025dialogue}.
+Similarly, AMR-based graph reasoning uses Abstract Meaning Representation (AMR) to enhance question answering by providing a structured semantic representation~\cite{huang2025amr}.
+Furthermore, prior work on graph merging and fusion has explored combining structures like AMR, RST, and CST for tasks such as multi-document summarization and inference~\cite{banarescu2018amr, liao2021docgraph, shi2024glimmer}.

-Although prior studies have advanced sentence-level and document-level NLI, challenges in cross-document and cross-lingual NLI remain largely unaddressed.
-Our work fills this gap by introducing the CDCL-NLI dataset and proposing an interpretable RST-enhanced graph fusion method.
+Although prior studies have advanced sentence-level and document-level NLI, and graph-based methods have been applied to various reasoning tasks, the challenges in cross-document and cross-lingual NLI remain largely unaddressed.
+Our work fills this gap by introducing the CDCL-NLI dataset and proposing a systematic integration of an interpretable RST-enhanced graph fusion method to tackle these unique complexities.